BibliothecaDAO/realms-contracts/contracts/loot/readme.md

-# Loot Arcade
+# Loot Survivor

-This is a fork of the OG Loot physics to show how a minigame can be played.
+This is a fork of the OG Loot physics to show how a minigame can be created.

 This is experimental.
+Put a Fork in it.

 #### TODO High priority:
 - ADD Statistics Points